judycurie/judy/docs/projects/final-project.md

 **Key take aways:**

- - double-layer necessary for timber structures
+ - double-layer necessary for timber structures (or alternative stiffening strategies for single layer structure)

  - the stiffness scaled model should account for double layer thickness in real pavilion